M10 Workforce Development

 Facilitated by Courtney Waring, Director of Education, The Eric Carle Museum of Picture Book Art.

-We will continue exploring ways to work together to promote K-12 field trips across our locations in the 2025 - 2026 school year.
-We will be joined by neighboring colleagues from The Botanic Garden of Smith College, The Hitchcock Center, and Historic Northampton.
+M10 Educators continued exploring ways to work together to promote K-12 field trips across our locations in the 2025 - 2026 school year.
+We were joined by neighboring colleagues from The Botanic Garden of Smith College, The Hitchcock Center, and Historic Northampton.
 Hosted by The Eric Carle Museum and Five Colleges.

 Wednesday, May 28th | 10am - 12pm.
 In person.
 Historic Deerfield, Flynt Center of Early New England Life, 37 Old Main St., Deerfield, MA.